-20. Your company continues to focus on the development of its human resources toimprove its performance.
-The company currently has approximately 1289 employees.
-It istheir invaluable contribution that has primarily resulted in your companys positionof strength in the industry.
+23. Your company continues to focus on the development of its human resources toimprove its performance.
+The company currently has approximately 1357 employees.
+It istheir invaluable contribution that has primarily resulted in your company's position ofstrength in the industry.

-21. Focus on a safe working atmosphere constantly evolving systems for recognition andreward consistent communication and imparting skills and training all thesefocused on meeting customer needs characterise the HR development of the Company.
+24. Focus on a safe working atmosphere constantly evolving systems for recognition andreward consistent communication and imparting skills and training all thesefocused on meeting customer needs characterise the HR development of the Company.

-25. Every year each plant of the Company celebrates Founders Day ina family atmosphere with all employees and their household members.
+25. Every year each plant of the Company celebrates Founder's Day' in a familyatmosphere with all employees and their household members.

 Health Safety and Environment

-23. The Company follows a policy of zero tolerance towards accidents.
+27. The Company follows a policy of zero tolerance towards accidents.
 Whereverpossible visible controls and fail-safe systems are provided to ensure prevention ofaccidents.
-Regular communication training and periodic reviews of practices play a vitalrole in maintaining safety standards.
+Regular communication periodic reviews of practices and training play a vitalrole in maintaining safety standards.

-26. A considerable portion of the customers of the Company are situated outside ofIndia.
-Hence demand for the Companys product is subject to the health of the globaleconomy.
+30. A considerable portion of the customers of the Company are situated outside ofIndia.
+Hence demand for the Company's product is subject to the health of the globaleconomy.